mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 accountants, clerks, pursers, personnel management (also called sophont resources), crew advocacy, liaison officers, quartermasters, librarians, yeomen and others.

-Administrators keep track of the ship’s fuel, supplies, cargo, work schedules and oversee the progress of a voyage, deployment or mission, noting completed objectives and milestones that are achieved.
+Administrators keep track of the ship's fuel, supplies, cargo, work schedules and oversee the progress of a voyage, deployment or mission, noting completed objectives and milestones that are achieved.